To find out all there is to know about vegetables, health and nutrition.

 * Ciqual 1995 ** Recommended Daily Intake

-Benefit: it is four times as rich in vitamin C as oranges and three times higher than kiwi.
+Benefit: it is four times as rich in vitamin C as an orange and three times higher than a kiwi.

 Cooking and nutrition: tasty combinations

-Parsley butter: an ideal accompaniment to grilled meat, this mixture of butter and fresh parsley adds vitamin C to your meal, helping you make the most of the meat’s iron content and the rest of this dish’s nutritional properties.
+Parsley butter: fantastic with grilled meats, this mixture of butter and fresh parsley adds vitamin C to your meal, helping you make the most of the meat’s iron content and the rest of this dish’s nutritional properties.